Understanding the significance of a Statutory Agent is essential for anyone starting or operating an LLC.

 A statutory agent can be an individual or a third party registered to do business in the business's home state.
 Statutory agents are given this power through a vote of the company or board.

-Their authority is written into the articles of organization (or "certificate" as it's called in most states).
+Their authority is written into the articles of organization (or "certificate," as it's called in most states), as noted in the SBA guidelines [1].

 Business owners can find a statutory agent or a statutory agent service through an online search or word of mouth.